Ten Commandments of Eating

 This article deals with the first part of the "Healthy Diet" section.

-Planning each part and step of Caring For You Health might take some time and effort but the payoff is most definitely worth it.
+Planning each part and step of caring for your health might take some time and effort but the payoff is most definitely worth it.
 Good health gives you more time in this life to enjoy the finer things whereas an unhealthy body will suck the time and joy out of life.
-Planning and understanding with careful study and consideration is therefore of utmost importance.
+Planning and understanding with careful study and consideration are therefore of utmost importance.

 The good news is that this is relatively easy.
 Just follow the advice in this article to help you live a better life.

 Hunger is designed to not only motivate us to find means to nourish our bodies but the process is also designed to prepare our bodies for that nourishment.
 If you never let your body get hungry, the significant benefit of that preparation is missed.
 Some hunger is a good thing.
 Don’t be afraid of it.
 Your taste buds are more enhanced and food just tastes better!

 That said, beware of gorging yourself when breaking your fast.
 Eating too fast robs you of the benefit of chewing which is the next commandment.

 Now, I realize that this step might seem a bit excessive and daunting, especially at first so this is something which should be strived for rather than a hard and fast rule.
 My father’s advice was “Chew your food once for every tooth you have in your mouth which would account for the 32 times”.